 In January 1912 the chamber, city, and county commissioned J. J. Langever, a local sign painter and flag maker, to design an official city flag that would incorporate the “We’re for smoke” slogan.

 In February the Star-Telegram unveiled Langever’s design.

-Langever’s design is very “busy.”
-Atop a flagpole its details would be indecipherable from the ground.
+As you can see, Langever’s design is very “busy.”
+It is decipherable to someone seeing it reproduced in a newspaper.
+But to someone standing on the ground and looking up at a flag atop a flagpole, the details would be indecipherable.
 Let’s examine the design.
 On a field of white, the lines radiating from the central image represent, ala Paddock’s 1873 tarantula map, the railroad lines (and interurban lines) serving Fort Worth in 1912.
 At the top of the multitiered central image is the five-pointed star of Texas.
 Under the star are the words “The Panther City,” then the image of a panther resting on a bale of cotton that bears the founding date “1849.”
 Below the bale of cotton is a locomotive belching smoke as it steams straight toward the viewer.
 Behind the locomotive is the 1899 passenger station.
 All of this is flanked by a rampant horse and steer.

 The horse and steer are standing fetlock deep in a cloud of black smoke that hangs over the entire city skyline.
 Smokestacks along the skyline pour smoke into the black cloud above.

 Then comes the slogan “We’re for smoke.”

 But wait!
 There’s more.
 Below is a bewinged circle containing a sheaf of wheat flanked by a hog and a sheep.